 Doctors treat avulsions in a similar way, but the nail is sometimes too badly damaged to be reused.
 The doctor may attach a synthetic nail, which is gradually pushed forward as the new nail grows.

-When an avulsion is more severe, a surgeon may use reconstructive techniques, such as grafting.
+When an avulsion is more severe, a surgeon may use

 People with nail bed injuries may need a course of antibiotics to prevent infection.
 Also, the doctor may check on the status of their tetanus injections and request an X-ray to check for any bone fractures.